conradakunga/Blog/_posts/2020-05-05-how-old-is-your-language.md

 categories:
   - Epiphanies
 ---
 Ever wonder how old your favourite language is?
-You might me surprised!
+You might be surprised!

+Here are their ages as at 2020

   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) is 25, and so is Java
   * [PHP](https://en.wikipedia.org/wiki/PHP) is 26